China warns U.S. 'opening fire' on world with tariff threats

 European officials have told Reuters that China has put pressure on the European Union to issue a strong joint statement against U.S. President Donald Trump’s trade policies, but so far they have insisted on not taking sides..

-Chinese stocks were mixed while the yuan slipped slightly against the dollar in early Thursday trading as a targeted cut of reserve requirements for banks took effect amid heightened the trade tensions.
+Chinese stocks slipped on Thursday and the yuan gave back some of its recent gains against the dollar as a targeted cut of reserve requirements for banks took effect amid heightened the trade tensions.

+China’s central bank moved to calm jittery financial markets on Tuesday after the yuan dropped through the psychologically significant 6.7 to the dollar mark, hitting its lowest in almost a year.

+An outright trade war with the United States could hit China’s export machine, with recent data pointing to fatigue as credit expansion slowed and domestic demand looked to be softening.

 On Thursday, China’s state media lambasted the United States.